ub-lucami/Secure-MQTT-Docker/README.md

 # Certificate locations

-LetsEncrypt certificates have to be located in the `../certs` directory (parent of main code folder).
+In this configuration, LetsEncrypt certificates are stored in the `../certs` directory (parent of main code folder).
 Possible modifications have to be addressed in `docker-compose.yml` accordingly.

 # Generate Passwords File

+Once Docker is running, mosquitto user(s) and corresponding passwords have to be defined using the docker run command from ssh.
 `docker run -it --rm -v $pwd/config:/mosquitto/config eclipse-mosquitto mosquitto_passwd -c /mosquitto/config/passwords.txt <username>`

 to add more users change `-c` to `-b`